-Each participant will have five minutes to discuss these questions at the conclusion of the mediation: A) If you had to do the mediation over again, what would you do the same and what would you do differently?
+Each participant will have five minutes to honestly answer these questions at the conclusion of the mediation: A) If you had to do the mediation over again, what would you do the same and what would you do differently?
 B) What were your goals and strategies coming into the mediation and how did they play out during the mediation?
 There will be a five-minute preparation period at the conclusion of the mediation, then each participant or team should speak to the judges for no more than five minutes outside the hearing of the other competitors.
 The order of self evaluation will be determined by the judges.
 Judges may ask questions during self-evaluation, but should not offer critique at this time.
 Self-evaluations that are overly generic, that feel like prepared speeches, and that do not seem to reflect thoughtful analysis of the specific mediation should be scored no higher than a 5.

 - Permissible Assistance

 Faculty and other coaches may confer with their students up until the mediation commences; they may assist their teams after the distribution of the Confidential Information until the mediation begins.
 Thereafter, they may not give any advice or instructions to, or attempt to communicate in any way with, any of the participants until the conclusion of the Self Evaluation.
 Coaches and other persons associated with a team may observe the mediations in which their teams are participating.
 They may also observe all Self Evaluations associated with mediations in which their teams are participating.
 They may not observe or “scout” any other teams.
 No person associated with a team, including a team member who is not participating in that round, may communicate in any way with the participating team members until all Self Evaluations are complete.
 Violation of this rule could result in loss of points or even disqualification.